 The master bath is just as pretty:

 All the bedrooms have balconies with scenic views.

 “The light can be breathtaking.
 Since it is a tidal marsh, it can go from all lush green grasses with only a few tidal pools to 85% water in a matter of hours,” Lisa says and has the photos to prove it.
 Here’s a sunset view–gorgeous!

 “My ‘look’ is not really ‘in,'” Lisa says, “but I don’t really want it to be!
 I just want our home to have a certain feeling and to be a reflection of our family.
 I am not trying and have never wanted to try to impress anyone.
 I just like to create an atmosphere…a warmth.
 I want my family and friends to feel that they can plop down anywhere and feel at home.”

 Here’s how the back of the house used to look, before the renovation:

 I love Lisa’s approach to creating a home.
-It’s always fun to see where my readers live and hear their house stories.
-Many thanks to her for giving us the tour!
+Many thanks for giving us the tour!